Property Settlement Guide: How Assets are Divided After Divorce

 Step 2 – Consideration of each party’s contribution to the property

-Contributions can be financial and non-financial.
-For example, one party may have earned a good income that allowed the purchase of a home.
+For example, one party may have made significant financial resources contributions, earning a good income that allowed the purchase of a home.
 The other party may have looked after the children, the home and supported the other party in career development.
 This non-financial contribution will be viewed as a contribution to the family’s welfare.

 Contributions can also be direct and indirect.
 For example, one party directly contributes by paying the deposit and mortgage on a house.
 The other party indirectly contributes by paying bills, buying food and other household goods.